Gran Fondo Guide on Tour: Riding the Stunning Sea to the Sky Highway

 I was rudely awakened by the Air Canada Boeing 777 touching down at Vancouver International airport, full reverse thrust kicked in.
 It’s the first time I’ve been on plane since, uhhhh, you know that thing happened in 2020?
 I forget now.

 I grabbed my luggage (containing mostly cycling gear) and headed to immigration, the officer asking me, “What’s the reason for your visit Sir?”
 I replied, “I’m riding the RBC GranFondo Whistler”.
 His eyebrows raised and said “Just You?”
-I paused, smiling, trying not to be a smart ass and said “Just me and around 5,000 other cyclists”.
+I paused, smiling, trying not to be a smart ass and quipped “Just me and around 5,000 other cyclists”.
 He chuckled and waved me through.
 I jumped on the Sky Train to the waterfront in downtown Vancouver.
 The weather was stunning over 23C (75F) and not a cloud in the Sky.

 After a short walk I arrived at the 4-star St. Regis Hotel, one of the oldest hotels in Vancouver, built at the turn of the last century and one of the event’s long time sponsors.
-I was met be the very affable and always sharply dressed and smiling Brent at the door.
+I was met by the very affable and always sharply dressed and smiling Brent at the door.
 I actually arrived at the same time I had left local time, having flown over the UK, Greenland, the Arctic Circle and all of Canada in 9 hours.
 A short 7,500 km journey for the Boeing 777.

 Photo: The very comfortable 4-star St. Regis Hotel in downtown Vancouver, long time Sponsor